 - To establish a rough estimate you will first want to determine if you have a pier and beam, slab-on-grade, or base and block foundation.

 - Next, a contractor will determine the extent of the problem.
 A large problem like upheaval will be more costly.

 - The type of solution used will also impact the price.
-First the contractor will need to determine how accessible the area that needs repair is.
+First, the contractor will need to determine how accessible the area that needs repair is.
 Tunneling underneath will often be more costly than other alternatives, like injecting the area between the slab and soil with polyurethane grout.
-If piers are used, the build materials and number of piers used will affect cost.
+If piers are used, the build materials and the number of piers used will affect the cost.

 - Special considerations will also be made since each home is different.

 - A repair plan is configured that may include other, related components, such as root barriers, drainage management or tree removal.

 On average, basic foundation repair services range from about $3,500 to $8,000, depending on the extent of the problem and the size of the property.
 Some homeowners receive a pleasant surprise after an assessment reveals that an extensive repair job is not necessary.